new-vera-field/monorepo2/README.md

-# Yarn 2 workspaces monorepo example
+dgbvd# Yarn 2 workspaces monorepo example

 This project demonstrates how to set up a monorepo with Yarn 2.